elastic/kibana/src/cli/profiling/plugin-deps-graphviz.md

 The input for these images is provided at the bottom of this page.
 Try yourself at https://dreampuf.github.io/GraphvizOnline

+The first set of four images is the graph of all the Kibana plugins.
+The second set of four images is the graph of only the plugins needed when running with `background_tasks` role only.

+This set was determined by analyzing that graph data, best I could, trying to find plugins which did not end up requiring task manager, nor were required by a plugin which required task manager.
+Turns out that only eliminated 9 plugins, and that's if you don't require optional plugins.
+If optionals are required, only 6 plugins are eliminated.

 Obviously, these aren't useful.
 I've used Graphviz in the past to plot out tangled graphs - but this is something I've not seen before.